qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 ### Iris Compatibility

-In MC 1.18.x, the latest version of ImmPtl is roughly compatible with the combination of Iris 1.1.4 and Sodium 0.4.0-alpha5.
+In MC 1.18.x, the latest version of ImmPtl is roughly compatible with the combination of Iris 1.2.0 and Sodium.

 In MC 1.17.1, the latest version of ImmPtl is roughly compatible with Iris 1.1.3.